MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-configure-consume.md

 * Only referenced tables are refreshed when triggered by a source refresh completion.
 To schedule all the tables, you should set a schedule refresh on the linked table as well.
 Avoid setting a refresh schedule on linked dataflows to avoid double refresh.

 **Cancel Refresh**
 Dataflows support the ability to cancel a refresh, unlike datasets.
-If a refresh is running a long time, you can select the dataflow options (the ellipses next to the dataflow) and then select **Cancel refresh**.
+If a refresh is running for a long time, you can select **More options** (the ellipses next to the dataflow) and then select **Cancel refresh**.

 **Incremental Refresh (Premium only)**
-Dataflows can be also set to refresh incrementally.
-To do so, select the dataflow you wish to set up for incremental refresh, and then choose the incremental refresh icon.
+Dataflows can be also be set to refresh incrementally.
+To do so, select the dataflow you wish to set up for incremental refresh, and then choose the **Incremental Refresh** icon.

 :::image type="content" source="media/dataflows-configure-consume/dataflow-created-entity.png" alt-text="Screenshot highlighting the Incremental Refresh Action for a table.":::

 Setting incremental refresh adds parameters to the dataflow to specify the date range.
-For detailed information on how to set up incremental refresh, see [Using incremental refresh with dataflows](/power-query/dataflows/incremental-refresh) article.
+For detailed information on how to set up incremental refresh, see [Using incremental refresh with dataflows](/power-query/dataflows/incremental-refresh).

 There are some circumstances under which you shouldn't set incremental refresh:

 * Linked tables shouldn't use incremental refresh if they reference a dataflow.
-Dataflows don't support query folding (even if the table is Direct Query enabled).
+Dataflows don't support query folding (even if the table is DirectQuery enabled).

 * Datasets referencing dataflows shouldn't use incremental refresh.
 Refreshes to dataflows are  generally performant, so incremental refreshes shouldn't be necessary.
 If refreshes take too long, consider using the compute engine, or DirectQuery mode.